lucasjoliveau/doc/en/applications/finance/fiscal_localizations/peru.md

   * `Errores con formato credenciales GRE 2.0 (traceback error)`

-Odoo currently throws an error with a traceback instead of a message that the credentials are not correctly configured in the database.
+Konvergo ERP currently throws an error with a traceback instead of a message that the credentials are not correctly configured in the database.
 If this occurs on your database, please verify your credentials.